GjjvdBurg/paper2remarkable/docs/man.md

 article on a website, or a local file.
 For supported scientific outlets, the program will collect the metadata for the paper and create a nice filename (unless ``--filename`` is specified).
-See [SUPPORTED SOURCES](#supported-sources) for an overview of supported scientific outlets.
+See [SUPPORTED SOURCES](#supported-sources) for an overview of supported scientific paper sources.

 By default, paper2remarkable crops the unnecessary whitespace from a PDF file to make the paper fit better on the reMarkable.
 The default setting yields a